List of regions of Canada: National regions

 The provinces and territories are sometimes grouped into regions, listed here from west to east by province, followed by the three territories.
 Seats in the Senate are equally divided among four regions: the West, Ontario, Quebec, and the Maritimes, with special status for Newfoundland and Labrador as well as for the three territories of Northern Canada ('the North').
 This is the only regional scheme that has any legal status or function.
 Regional representation on the Supreme Court of Canada is governed more by convention than by law.
 Quebec is the only region with a legally guaranteed quota of three judges on the bench.
 The other regions are usually represented by three judges from Ontario, two from Western Canada (typically but not formally one from British Columbia and one from the Prairie Provinces) and one from Atlantic Canada.
 The three territories do not have any separate representation on the Supreme Court.

 Statistics Canada uses the six-region model for the Geographical Regions of Canada.
 Immigration, Refugees and Citizenship Canada uses the five-region model, while seven regions are commonly used for polling.
 The various models are derived from the three-region scheme by progressively subdividing the western and eastern regions (the northern region is the same for all models) into smaller and smaller units consisting of provinces or groups of provinces.
 If the models are not treated as mutually exclusive, eight distinct national regions can be identified when the three western regions of the seven region scheme are combined with the two Atlantic regions of the Senate method and the Ontario, Quebec, and Northern regions common to both schemes.

 Inter-provincial regions

-An inter-provincial region includes more than one province or territory but doesn't usually include the entirety of each province or territory in the group.
+An inter-provincial region includes more than one province or territory but does not usually include the entirety of each province or territory in the group.
 However, the geographic or cultural features that characterize this type of region can sometimes lead to the relevant provinces or territories being seen as regional groups like British Columbia-Yukon and Alberta-Northwest Territories.